mustakshif/Asri/README_en_US.md

 * 🧊 Glassmorphism introduced, enhancing the visual hierarchy.
 * 💫 Lively effects added appropriately, enriching the interaction experience.
 * 🚀 High level of performance maintained.
-* ↕️ Default system style scrollbar used on macOS.
+* ↕️ System style scrollbar used on macOS, being able to hide automatically.
 * 🚥 Position of traffic lights on MacOS adjusted, optimizing the layout rhythm.

   * 📌 You will need to restart the application after switching to another theme to restore the traffic light to its default position.